andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 ---
 layout: post
 permalink: /postgresql-18-uuidv7
-title: Up To 23x Faster Inserts With PostgreSQL 18 v7 UUIDs
+title: "PostgreSQL 18: 23x Faster Inserts With UUID V7s"
-hidden: true
+date: 2026-08-26 11:50:00
+tags: [PostgreSQL, Databases]
 ---

 <div class="summary-box">
 <strong>📌 Overview</strong>
-<p>We recently adopted v7 uuids for table primary keys, and for a handful of tables we saw a significant drop in execution time for insert queries.</p>
+<p>We recently switched to version 7 (v7) uuid primary keys and saw significantly faster inserts for some tables.</p>
-<p>The databases were running Postgres 18.4 and using mostly v1 uuids with some v4 for primary keys.</p>
+<p>The databases were running Postgres 18.4 and mostly used v1 with some v4 uuid values for primary keys.</p>
-<p>Changing the column default is straightforward and fast, but does require an access exclusive lock on the table which blocks everything including selects.
-To solve that we used a short lock timeout and lots of retries.</p>
+<p>Changing the column default involved running a single alter table command, but did require an exclusive lock on the table, blocking <em>everything</em> including selects.</p>
+<p>To solve that, we used a short lock timeout and lots of retries.</p>
-<p>In the best case we saw a 23x improvement in average execution time for inserts at 12000 calls/min on a table with billions of rows.</p>
+<p>The biggest speedup was 23x faster average execution time for a multi-row insert query called 12000 times per minute on a table with billions of rows.</p>
 </div>

 ## History and trade-offs with UUIDs
 The system uses UUID primary keys throughout.
-I typically recommend starting with bigint and sequences over [UUID v4 primary keys](avoid-uuid-version-4-primary-keys), although here uuid v1 was used and this format does not have as bad of performance as v4.
+I typically recommend starting with bigint and sequences over [UUID v4 primary keys](avoid-uuid-version-4-primary-keys), although here uuid v1 was used.
+Insert performance is not as bad for v1 compared with v4.

-Still though, v7 brings better performance for inserts, and can result in more compact and with less CPU and IO from page splits.
+Still though, v7 brings better performance than both for inserts and can also result in smaller indexes with fewer page splits meaning less CPU and IO.

-What makes v4 and to a lesser extent v1, bad for insert performance?
+What drives bad performance for v4 and to a lesser extent v1?
 Let's do a quick refresher.
 As new table rows are inserted and a primary key is defined, primary key values are maintained in sorted order in a b-tree index.
+Just like table rows, index entries in Postgres are stored in fixed size 8kb pages.

-The first bytes of values are compared to determine which index page to place the new index entry.
+Postgres needs to know in which page to place the new index entry.
+For sorted order, the first bytes of new uuid values are compared.

-For v4 new values are random, they aren't monotonically increasing (they lack "monotonicity"), they could be sorted earlier or later, it's random.
+For v4 given new values are very random and not monotonically increasing (they lack "monotonicity"), values can be earlier or later, meaning they're unlikely to be placed into the same recently accessed page.
+This is bad for caching!

-When Postgres inserts the index entry into a page, and the page was recently accessed, it's "hot" in the buffer cache, this is a cache hit and means the latency is minimal.
+When new values are monotonically increasing, the recently accessed page is "hot" in the Postgres buffer cache (in memory copy of the on-disk page).

-With v4 and to a lesser extent v1, what happens is Postgres is not using the most recently used index page much or most of the time, meaning the page access can be "cold", outside of buffer cache, possibly out of OS cache, meaning a slow disk read with high latency.
+When Postgres is not able to use the hot index page for the newly inserted value, that page could be outside the buffer cache, not in the OS cache, and ultimately result in a much slower disk read which increases latency.

-Besides the worse insert performance, since v4 values are scattered to more pages, this means there are more "page splits" when the target page is full.
-Page splits cause more latency and also increase WAL, which also causes more IO.
+Besides the worse insert performance, since v4 values are scattered to more pages, this means there are more "page splits" when new inserts are attempted in full pages.
+Page splits cause more latency from increase WAL and IO.

 We experimented and benchmarked with [v1, v4, and v7 uuid formats](https://github.com/andyatkinson/pg_scripts/tree/main/uuid_experiments) and we leveraged the research and write-ups from external sources like the ones below.